Harris House, Toowoomba: History

 Ivory's work as a building contractor in Toowoomba and Warwick during the first two decades of the 20th century included regionally important projects.
 In Toowoomba, he constructed a 75 ft brick chimney stack at Perkins & Co.
 Brewery in Margaret St (1901), an additional storey on the Fire Brigade Building in Neil Street (1906), two additional wings for Crawford's Freemason's Hotel on the corner of Neil and Herries Streets (1906); and completed extensive alterations and additions to W Jones & Son's malt house at Black Gully in Toowoomba in 1907.
 In 1908, Ivory won the tender for additions and alterations to the Toowoomba Post and Telegraph Office.
-During 1910-11 Ivory resided in Warwick for 12 months, constructing a brick department store for Messrs Barnes & Co, before departing the town in March 1911.
+During 1910–11 Ivory resided in Warwick for 12 months, constructing a brick department store for Messrs Barnes & Co, before departing the town in March 1911.
 In 1923–24, Ivory designed the Queensland Brewery Ltd's new four-storey brewery in Toowoomba after it took over Breheny Brewery.

 By 1913, Ivory was living in Harris House on the western corner of Clifford and Margaret Streets (1 Clifford Street) and remained there until c.
 1919, when the house was sold.
 The designer and builder of the house are not known, but considering Ivory's role in the building industry, it is believed he built the house for himself, as well as the adjacent houses at 3 Clifford Street and 256 Margaret Street.
 In 1919, Ivory reconfigured the allotments that comprised 1 and 3 Clifford Street to create three allotments, including an allotment to the west, which became 256 Margaret Street.
-3 Clifford Street was sold in 1920 and the purchaser was listed in the Queensland Post Office Directory as resident in the house in the same year, while 256 Margaret Street was sold in 1924 and its new owner listed as resident in the Queensland Post Office Diectory in 1924.
+3 Clifford Street was sold in 1920 and the purchaser was listed in the Queensland Post Office Directory as resident in the house in the same year, while 256 Margaret Street was sold in 1924 and its new owner listed as resident in the Queensland Post Office Directory in 1924.